Meet your evolving needs with three integrated business lines in one professional services firm.

 - Information and communication

-Operations and risk environments — and their supporting internal control structures — change with new staffing, technology updates, or evolving organizational polices.
+Operations and risk management environments — and their supporting internal control structures — change with new staffing, technology updates, or evolving organizational polices.
 The COSO Framework states that “monitoring ensures that internal control continues to operate effectively.”
 Monitoring should be performed through ongoing and separate evaluations of the internal control components and the related communications that come from those evaluations.

 Monitoring controls is an ongoing, cyclical process

 To establish effective monitoring procedures, your organization must start at the top.
-Key members of your management and governance teams need to set a precedent that evaluating internal controls is important, not only to mitigate risks but to ensure controls are working efficiently.
+Key members of your management and governance teams need to set a precedent that evaluating internal controls is important, not only to mitigate risks but to ensure controls are working effectively.

 Prioritize, report, and correct control deficiencies